Why Worry About Cholesterol? An Anti Inflammation Diet Can Change Your Life!

 However, if you are planning to make a contribution to the American Heart Association in honor of American Heart Month, please reconsider.

-This “non-profit” organization is so busy supporting the pharmaceutical companies and the “drug it chop it out mentality”, that they have lost site of the fact that diet and lifestyle are the way to reduce heart disease.
+This “non-profit” organization is so busy supporting the pharmaceutical companies and the “drug it chop it out mentality”, that they have lost sight of the fact that diet and lifestyle are the way to reduce heart disease.

 Diet and lifestyle do get a lot of lip service from the American Heart Association, but the cash is spent largely on promoting the profit of drugs and surgery.